 How many school kids can you handle at once?

 We love large groups!
 Groups of 100+ are not unusual.
-All school group reservations will be self-guided, so the teachers are in charge.
 We do ask that large groups enter the Dig Shelter in smaller, periodic groups to prevent crowding.
 Please schedule large groups at the NPS education reservation page.

 Are your school activities TEKS-aligned?